Skip to content

 Since I’ve lived in mobile and manufactured homes just about my entire life, and my husband has been a master plumber for over 24 years, I figured we could at least help people with mobile home plumbing issues or other mobile home repair and improvement projects.

-Over the last12 years, Mobile Home Living® evolved into what you see today.
+Mobile Home Living® has evolved into what you see today.
 This site is now the most popular manufactured home repair, remodeling, and decorating resource online (besides Pinterest, of course).

 Issues I Want to Change